 - 1. Scientific Research and innovation - 2.
-Water education in the Fourth Industrial Revolution - 3.
+Water Knowledge and Education in the Fourth Industrial Revolution - 3.
 Bridging the data-knowledge gap - 4.
 Inclusive water management under conditions of global change - 5.
 Water governance based on science for mitigation, adaptation, and resilience